 On 26 October 2017, the Company published its quarterly report (the "Quarterly Report") for the nine months ended 30 September 2017 (the "Third Quarter") in accordance with applicable PRC regulations in relation to disclosure of information in quarterly reports for listed companies.
 The Quarterly Report contains certain consolidated financial information of the Company for the third quarter prepared in accordance with the PRC Accounting Standards.
 The Quarterly Report has not been audited or reviewed by the Company's auditor.
 Consequently, such consolidated quarterly financial information should not be relied upon by investors to provide the same quality of information associated with information that has been subject to an audit or review.
-Potential investors must exercise caution when using such information to evaluate the Company's consolidated financial condition, results of operations and results (financial or otherwise).
-Such consolidated quarterly financial information as at and for the nine months ended 30 September 2017 is not directly comparable to the Company's consolidated financial statements included in this offering circular and should not be taken as an indication of the expected financial condition, results of operations and results of the Issuer for the full financial year ended 31 December 2017.
+Potential investors must exercise caution when using such information to evaluate the Company's consolidated financial information as at and for the nine months ended 30 September 2017 is not directly comparable to the Company's consolidated financial statements included in this offering circular and should not be taken as an indication of the expected financial condition, results of operations and results of the Issuer for the full financial year ended 31 December 2017.